 4 min read

-As we draw closer to Ozwater 2019, the issue of water security and supply across Australia steadfastly holds its position within media, community and industry as the most hotly debated and discussed environmental concern of the year.
+The issue of water security and supply across Australia is one of the most hotly debated and discussed environmental concerns.

 Let’s consider some of the characteristics: record-low low rainfall, consistently above-average temperatures, dwindling rural water supplies, algal blooms, mass fish kills and water quality concerns in regional waterways.